adobe/helix-importer-ui/importer-guidelines.md

 ### Hot reload of JS Dependencies

 It is common to use multiple files for the import process, usually using `import.js` as the entry.
 By default, the UI will only hot reload changes in the "Transformation file URL" specified in the UI (i.e. import.js) and *not* its 'imports' which forces the user to refresh whenever dependencies are changed.
-To enable hot reload of dependencies, the `esbuild` can be used with the watch option.
+To enable hot reload of dependencies, `esbuild` can be used with the watch option.

-- Ensure esbuild is installed and accessible.
+- Ensure `esbuild` is installed and accessible.
 - From the command line, start `esbuild` as follows (varying paths and/or parameters as required):
   - `esbuild import.js --bundle --outdir=importjs --watch`
   - This will watch for changes on import.js **and** all its imports, bundling them in the specified `outdir`.